 Where To Go In Croatia In 2019: 19 Places That Never Ever Make The Big Lists

 Are you trying to decide where to go in Croatia?
-We know it is hard to choose.
-Luckily, traveling around Croatia guarantees you a unique and memorable holiday experience, and everyone has now heard of Dubrovnik, Split and Zadar and a stack of our beautiful islands – but how many of these destinations have you heard about – or visited?
+We know it is hard to choose what to visit in Croatia.
+Luckily, traveling around Croatia guarantees you a unique and memorable holiday experience.
+While everyone has now heard of Dubrovnik, Split and Zadar and a stack of our beautiful islands, how many of these underrated destinations have you heard about – or visited?

 Visiting other cities and even visiting during the off-season brings great delight to any traveler in search of a unique holiday experience.
-Here are several of our favorite Croatian cities, towns, and islands that you may never have heard of.
+Here are several of our favorite places to go in Croatia, a selection of Croatian cities, towns, and islands that you may never have heard of.

 Aside from coral and the plastic free initiatives, there is a lot of history in Zlarin, dating back to the 13th century.
 If however, you’re more about beaches and beauty, then Zlarin also has that covered, and then some!

 The long sandy beach is ideal for families who want to run free and explore, and the green background gives you that ‘castaway’ feel.
-You won’t find big chain hotels on the island, but you will find private accommodation, which helps you get that home away from home vibe to your break.
-Or, if you don’t want to spend the night, consider including Zlarin on your sailing itinerary!
+You won’t find big chain hotels on the island, but you will find private accommodation, which helps you get that home-away-from-home vibe to your break.
+Or, if you don’t want to spend the night but still want to explore one of the best holiday destinations in Croatia, consider including Zlarin on your sailing itinerary!

-Motovun is located in Istria, and it is perched on top of a steep hill that dominates Mirma River.
-If you are looking to take an out of season vacation in Croatia, and skip the summer touristic hotspots and leave behind the big city – Motovun is for you!
+Motovun is located in Istria, a lush peninsula in northern Croatia, and perched on top of a steep hill that dominates Mirma River.
+If you are looking to take an out-of-season vacation in one of the most picturesque and best places to visit in Croatia, skip the summer touristic hotspots and leave behind the big city, Motovun is for you!

-As you tour the town, you will walk over 1050 steps to get to the town.
+As you tour the town, you will walk over 1,050 steps to get to the town.
 Many tourists love coming to this city not only for its unique experience but also for its medieval atmosphere with a panoramic view over the surrounding vineyards and Motovun forest.
+If you’re trying to decide where to go in Croatia in June, for example, adding Motovun to your itinerary is always a good idea.

-Truffle hunting rates as one of the best things I have ever done in Croatia – the thrill of the hunt was exhilarating.
+Truffle hunting rates as one of the best vacation in Croatia memories I have.
+The thrill of the hunt was absolutely exhilarating.

 About a 15-minute drive from Motovun you will find Oprtalj, another Istrian hilltop town that is worth a stop.
 This small town also features fortified town walls, a bell tower, and winding alleyways.
 It’s a fantastic place to immerse yourself in the rich history and fascinating folklore of Istria.